paps/api-store/store/Facebook Page Likers/Facebook Page Likers.md

 In order to use the Facebook APIs to their max potential, we recommend [using a proxy](https://phantombuster.com/proxies) close to you.

-Also there's a limit on how many likers can be extracted, around 10k Facebook profiles, even when the total count displayed by Facebook is higher.
+Also there's a limit on how many likers can be extracted, around 5k Facebook profiles, even when the total count displayed by Facebook is higher.
+As it's loading and scrolling through the likers' list, once stopped this API cannot resume where it left off.